tensorflow/docs/site/en/install/source.md

 <code>./tensorflow-<var>version</var>-<var>tags</var>.whl</code>

 ### GPU support

+Note: Starting from Tensorflow v.2.18.0 the wheels can be built from source on a machine without GPUs and without NVIDIA driver installed.

 Docker is the easiest way to build GPU support for TensorFlow since the *host* machine only requires the